A refined Frauchiger--Renner paradox based on strong contextuality: Introduction

 \section{Introduction}

 In 2016, Frauchiger and Renner (FR) \cite{frauchiger2018quantum} proposed a paradox arguing for the inconsistency of the use of quantum theory to describe itself, by an extension of the Wigner's friend scenario \cite{wigner1995remarks}.
-In it, agents describe other agents as quantum systems and reason about each other's knowledge, leading to a contradiction.
+In it, agents -- referred to as `superobservers' -- describe other agents as quantum systems, and the agents reason about each other's knowledge, leading to a contradiction.
 At the heart of the paradox lies the quantum measurement problem \cite{baumann2016measurement,vilasini2022general,kastner2020unitary,vilasini2019multi,brukner2018no}, but consensus about what the FR paradox implies for quantum foundations is still lacking.
-We aim to sharpen this question by proposing a closely related paradox leading stronger no-go theorems, grounded on the strength of the underlying contextuality.
+We aim to sharpen this question by proposing a closely related paradox leading to a stronger no-go theorem, grounded on the strength of the underlying contextuality.

 We start from two observations concerning the FR paradox.
-First, by slightly modifying the reasoning stage, a stronger paradox is obtained where reasoning is performed only by \emph{classical}\footnote{ By a \textit{classical} agent we mean an agent that need not be modelled quantumly by any other agent in the protocol.} agents.
-Second, the essential feature underlying the FR paradox is the logically nonlocal Hardy model \cite{hardy1993nonlocality}, as already recognised in Refs.~\cite{aaronson2018s,drezet2018wigner,vilasini2019multi,montanhano2023contextuality,vilasini2022general,fortin2019wigner}.
+First, by slightly modifying the reasoning stage, a stronger paradox is obtained where reasoning is performed only by \emph{classical} agents.\footnote{By a \textit{classical} agent we mean an agent that need not be modelled quantumly by any other agent in the protocol (see also \Cref{sec:Wignerfriend}).} Notably, the consistency assumption used in the FR paradox may already be violated in classical paradoxes~\cite{jones2024thinking,walleghem2024stunnedsleepingbeautyprince} as we explain more below; this consistency assumption is weakened significantly in this work and is unproblematic in these classical paradoxes.
+Second, the essential feature underlying the FR paradox is the logically nonlocal Hardy model \cite{hardy1993nonlocality}, as already recognised in Refs.~\cite{aaronson2018s,drezet2018wigner,vilasini2019multi,montanhano2023contextuality,vilasini2022general,fortin2019wigner,bub2018defensesingleworldinterpretationquantum,Dourdent_2021}.
 Based on these observations, we propose a stronger paradox whose underlying nonlocality argument is the GHZ--Mermin model \cite{mermin1990simple,greenberger1989going}.
 Strong nonlocality of this model means that, compared to FR, the new paradox does away with the need for post-selection on measurement outcomes before running the logical argument.